 Pinterest product discovery vs. other social media platforms

-On top of the relative affluence of the average Pinterest app user (see above), we might also note that they are inclined to spend more of their money – spending 29% while shopping according to statistics published on Hootsuite.
+On top of the relative affluence of the average Pinterest app user (see above), we might also note that they are inclined to spend more of their money – spending 29% more compared to non-users while shopping, according to statistics published by Pinterest.

 Pinterest Revenue Statistics